AndrewKassab/precisepass/README.md

 - Detect OS type to make installation simpler
 - Add option flag -d after -g to display the password on screen instead of just copying it.
 - Add option --list to list all platforms that have been stored
+- fix platform file refresh to happen faster ( when using add and remove )